Skip to content

 The mint verifies the P2PK signatures and processes the swap.
 Alice now holds fresh sat tokens.

-Bob queries the mint’s NUT-07 token state check endpoint for his spent sat proofs:
+Bob queries the mint’s NUT-07 token state check endpoint for his spent sat proofs.
+Bob retains the proofs he constructed in step 6, so he can compute Y_j = hash_to_curve(secret_j) for each proof locally (see NUT-00 for hash_to_curve):

 POST /v1/checkstate